Zettt/Top-100-CMC-Monthly-Momentum-Strategy/README.md

-# Top 100 CMC and Binance Analyzer
+# Top 100 CoinMarketCap Monthly Momentum Strategy

 A Python-based tool that analyzes cryptocurrency data from CoinMarketCap (CMC) and Binance to identify trading opportunities and market trends.